 In short, there is a lot of music we would not know today if it wasn’t for her.

 That’s right.
 She composed a piano concert on original themes and wrote her own orchestrations to be performed at the Leipzig Gewandhaus at the age of sixteen.
-She composed the entire first movement at the age of thirteen, studying orchestration and counterpoint from the age of twelve.
+She composed the entire third movement first, at the age of thirteen, studying orchestration and counterpoint from the age of twelve.
 She finished the concerto the summer before her sixteenth birthday and premiered it the month after.

 She was dubbed Queen of the Piano and was in line to be the next Mozart.
 But despite being better educated than either Robert or Johannes, something happened.

 Robert Schumann, that’s the short and the long answer.
 He moved into the Wieck house to study piano with her father when Clara was just twelve years old.
 Having grown up as little more than a commodity to her father who separated her from her mother at just five years old, Clara was desperate for love and attention, a girl who spent little time with friends and never had a real childhood.
+Their relationship began on a solid imbalance of power.

 Tragedy and Brahms